morg0n/morg0n/README.md

 - 🔭 I’m currently working on ...

-A Wardriving Miata!
-Because, who doesn't want an XL RC car that's also an attackboi?
 Forensic OSINT research, reverse engineering vidya & apps, pwnagotchi/hakcat/o.mg cable things.
 Assisting with translation of resources into Russian & Norwegian.
 Things and stuff, mostly.